 If you want to know how to get a 800 credit score, you should go straight to the horse’s mouth….

 - Members of the 800 club – Know someone with a FICO score in this range?
-Grill them on the types of accounts they have, their credit utilization, payment history, and more.
+Grill them on the types of accounts they have, their credit utilization, payment history and more.
 Want someone to start with?
-Well in a recent post I wrote about my credit score of 790 which you may find useful (used to be 800 before some recent credit inquiries were made).
+Well in a recent post, I wrote about my credit score of 790, which you may find useful (used to be 800 before some recent credit inquiries were made).

-1. Age of accounts
+1. Age of your accounts

 2. Bad debt

 Collection or public record on your file?
 On MyFICO it says that “virtually no” high achievers will have that.
-So even if you do everything else right, don’t think you can get away with having that one ER bill charged off or that old credit card from 5 years ago in collections.
+So even if you do everything else right, don’t think you can get away with having that one ER bill charged off or that old credit card from five years ago in collections.

 3. Number of accounts